---

 In this tutorial, you'll learn how to do the following tasks:

-- Create an admin block extension that displays on the product details page
+- Create a UI extension for a block that displays on the product details page.

-- Fetch information to populate the extensions's initial state
+- Fetch information to populate the UI extension's initial state.

-- Connect the extension to the Shopify admin's contextual save bar when gathering input, to make editing pages seamless
+- Connect the UI extension to Shopify admin's contextual save bar, when gathering input, for seamless page editing.

-- Run the extension locally and test it on a development store
+- Run the UI extension locally and test it on a development store.

 - If you created a Remix app, then the `write_products` access scope is automatically granted to your app.